Tatenda-Prince/AWS-EC2-Docker-CI-CD/README.md

 ## Technologies Used

-AWS EC2 – Hosts the Dockerized application.
+1.AWS EC2 – Hosts the Dockerized application.

-AWS ECR – Stores Docker images.
+2.AWS ECR – Stores Docker images.

-GitHub Actions – Automates the CI/CD pipeline.
+3.GitHub Actions – Automates the CI/CD pipeline.

-Docker – Containerizes the application.
+4.Docker – Containerizes the application.

-Terraform – Automates AWS infrastructure setup.
+5.Terraform – Automates AWS infrastructure setup.

-Flask – Python web framework for the app.
+6.Flask – Python web framework for the app.

 ## Use Case
 You work at the Up The Chelsea start-up as a DevOps Engineer you are tasked with automation and deployement of a web app to reduce downtime and improving application reliability to their customers by leveraging GitHub Actions, Docker, EC2 and Terraform.

 ## Prerequisites